niboj/DayzXboxConfigTutorial/README.md

 Cars in dayz spawn with random ___attachments___, in order to make then always fully built :

 1. Open the file ___cfgspawnabletypes.xml___.
-2. Fing the entry for the car type you want fully built, for example :
+2. Find the entry for the car type you want fully built, for example :
 ```xml
 <type name="OffroadHatchback">
 ```